 Make and decorate heart-shaped sugar cookies, with homemade frosting and sugar sprinkles.
-Grab some construction paper and make all kinds of red, pink and white decorations for your home.
+Grab some construction paper, markers and glue and make all kinds of red, pink and white decorations for your home.
 Get creative and figure out what else defines love besides hearts, and then get to making it into an art creation of some sort.
 Then, spread the love.

-If your child has to bring Valentines to school, deviate from the standard card if you want to, and do something different, like making the treats shown here.
+If your child has to bring Valentines to school, deviate from the standard card if you want to, and do something different, like having them make something on their own.
 These fun and frugal treats will inspire other kids to come up with their own Valentines ideas for kids next year.

 Do Nice Things

 Another one of my favorite frugal Valentines ideas for kids is to play “Secret Valentine” at your house, and sneak in some random acts of kindness for those in your household, encouraging other family members to do the same.
 Have each family member leave a construction paper heart in the area of their completed task, leaving the grateful recipient wondering which one of his/her family members gave the blessing.

 All kinds of random acts of kindness can count, from making a sibling’s bed, to doing one of their daily chores for them, such as emptying the dishwasher, to making mom a cup of hot tea, to shoveling the walk for dad.
 Challenge your kids to get creative and be on the lookout for a chance to bless those around them with a secret act of kindness.

 There are all sorts of fun, and cheap, Valentines ideas for kids of all ages to be had if you’re willing to do some research and get creative.

 What are your favorite frugal ways to celebrate Valentine’s day, or do you prefer not to celebrate this particular holiday?